Resxt/Plutonium-IW5-Scripts/chat_commands/README.md

 ### Main features

 - Easy per server (port) commands configuration.
-You can either pass an array of one server port, or multiple, or the `level.commands_servers_ports` array to easily add a command to one/multiple/all servers
+You can either pass an array of one server port, or multiple, or the `level.chat_commands["ports"]` array to easily add a command to one/multiple/all servers
 - Chat text print and functions support
 - Optional permissions level system to restrict commands to players with a certain permission level (disabled by default)
 - All exceptions are handled with error messages (no commands on the server, not enough arguments, command doesn't exist, command doesn't have any help message, player doesn't exist etc.)